On the generalized Friedrichs-Lee model with multiple discrete and continuous states: Application in analyzing the discrete state position under interactions

-With the exact solution when there are contact interactions, we can try to discuss the effect of turning on some small coupling to the mass of the discrete states.
-The basic consideration is like this: At the leading order where there is no interaction, the discrete state is determined by $E-\mu=0$, and the bare mass is the solution.
-When there is some interaction with coupling constant $\lambda$ turned on, an equation like $E-\mu+\lambda \chi(E)=0$ needs to be considered where $\chi(E)$ is real and small near $E=\mu$.
-The next-to-leading-order solution would be $E=\mu-\lambda \chi(\mu) +O(\lambda^2)$, and from the sign of $\chi(\mu)$ we can determine the tendency of behavior of the solution.
-If we know that the $\chi(E)$ is an positive or negative monotonic function we can also determine whether the solution is below or above $\mu$ for large $\lambda$.
-For example, it is a positive increasing function, it is easy to see that the solution will be smaller than $\mu$ for any positive $\lambda$.
-When the leading order equation $E-\mu=0$ is replaced by another equation, $\zeta(E)=0$ where $\zeta$ is real and monotonic in a sufficiently large region near the zero point $E=\mu$, similar analysis can also be done.
+The basic consideration is as follows: At the leading order, where the interactions are absent, the discrete state is determined by the condition $E-\mu=0$, with the bare mass being the solution.
+When a small coupling constant $\lambda$ is turned on, we must consider an equation of the form $E-\mu+\lambda \chi(E)=0$ ($\lambda>0$), where $\chi(E)$ is real and small in the vicinity of $E=\mu$.
+The next-to-leading-order solution can be expressed as $E=\mu-\lambda \chi(\mu) +O(\lambda^2)$.
+The sign of $\chi(\mu)$ allow us to determine the tendency of the solution's behavior.
+If we know that $\chi(E)$ is a monotonic function, either positive definite or negative definite, we can determine the direction in which the solution will shift as $\lambda$ increases continuously.
+For example, if $\chi(E)$ is a positive decreasing function, it is evident that the solution will move downward as $\lambda$ becomes increasingly positive.
+More generally, when we replace the left-hand side of the leading-order equation $E-\mu=0$ with another increasing function, i.e. $\zeta(E)=0$, the addition of another positive increasing function will cause the zero point to shift to the left.
+See Fig.~\ref{fig:illus} for an illustration.